-The College Counsellors should inform a child or vulnerable adult at the outset about the limits on the Counsellor's ability to keep confidential matters which the child or vulnerable adult raises.
+The College Counsellors should inform a child or adult at risk at the outset about the limits on the Counsellor's ability to keep confidential matters which the child or adults at risk raises.
 Any such limitations should be clearly stated in any written contract.